Gov signs 3 of 4 special session bills to soften impacts of federal cuts - New Mexico Political Report

 “This special session was about protecting New Mexico families from real and immediate harms that endanger their ability to access healthcare and put food on their tables.
 Here in New Mexico, we step up to take care of one another, and I’m proud to say that’s what we did for families across our state in this special session,” House Speaker Javier Martinez (D-Albuquerque) said in a press release issued after the session concluded.

-Gov. Michelle Lujan Grisham also applauded the action taken by the Legislature and, in a press release, vowed to sign the bills.
+Lujan Grisham also applauded the action taken by the Legislature and, in a press release, vowed to sign the bills.
 The rapid speed at which the proposals moved through the legislative process stood in contrast to last year’s special session called by the governor to address public safety, which ended after a few hours and saw no movement on priorities set by the governor.

 Democrats said repeatedly that the special session was crucial to insulate New Mexico from a barrage of federal funding reductions and sweeping policy changes, especially to the state’s Medicaid and Supplemental Nutrition Assistance Program (SNAP).
 The Health Care Authority estimates that 16,200 New Mexicans could lose SNAP benefits because of their immigration status, and that another 20,070 would become ineligible to continue receiving benefits because of new work requirements.
 They also estimate that at least 88,500 New Mexicans will permanently lose their benefits.